danitcodes/-capstone/project_proposal.md

 ## Name of Student: Danielle Thompson

+## Project's Purpose

-## Project's Purpose: My idea is to create an immersive e-commerce site by creating a virtual, interactive tiki bar in a web application for the purpose of selling to go cocktails.
+My idea is to create an immersive e-commerce site by creating a virtual, interactive tiki bar in a web application for the purpose of selling to go cocktails.
 (If you're in the Portland area, Hale Pele is the bar that inspired this idea.)

 Obviously, covid has totally upturned my beloved service industry that I've spent so many years in, especially for bars/restaurants that are largely experiential in nature.
 Tiki bars are at the top of this list in my mind, as the main reason to visit one is all about the ambiance and experience - the music, the decor, the flaming drinks, the fish bowls beverage to share with friends, etc. My hope is to create a web application that helps to bridge the vast divide between customer and experience-driven bar to increase sales for such a bar during mandated quarantine.

 The two major pieces of this project are then 1) the e-commerce element and 2) the immersive element.

-## E-commerce
+### E-commerce

 The #1 thing that this app is for is for making online sales of to go beverages.
 I foresee this requiring the following pages ...